tungnguyentu/v0-code-drop/DOCUMENTATION.md

 The application uses a simple code-based system for snippet ownership:

 #### Code Generation (`lib/owner-codes.ts`)
-- Generates a single owner code with OWN-ABC123DEF format
+- Generates a single owner code with OWN-ABCDEFGHI format
 - Uses bcrypt for secure storage in database
 - Validates code format and structure